Coronavirus (COVID-19) Preparedness Information Learn More

 If you are at risk for developing lung cancer, turn to Frye Regional’s lung screening program for an individualized care plan to help protect your health.

-Low-dose CT scans find a disease early, when treatment may work better.
+Low-dose CT (LDCT) scans find a disease early, when treatment may work better.
 If you are a current or former smoker, talk to your doctor about the risks and benefits of a lung screening.

 Risk Factors For Lung Cancer